Safety and Travel Advice

 Elections

 During elections, there can be unrest throughout the country, before and after elections.
 This may be accompanied by violence.
 Stay away from demonstrations and gatherings and stay alert.
 During unrest, roads may be blocked, making it less prudent to travel by bus or car.
-Keep an eye on the news and consult locals for advice.
+Keep an eye on the news and consult locals for advice and safety in Colombia.